allofphysicsgraph/lean-in-docker/lean_v4/README.md

   --githash          display the git commit hash number used to build this binary ...
 ```
-To run a script, use
+To run a script that has no dependencies on mathlib or other imports, use
 ```bash
 $ docker run -it --rm -v `pwd`:/scratch --workdir /scratch lean4onubuntu lean --run hello.v4.lean
 Hello, world!